tornikeo/tornikeo.github.io/_projects/spectrums.md

 ![](https://raw.githubusercontent.com/tornikeo/cdn/master/assets/cosine_greedy/spectrums-tpus.svg)

-The TPU situation was so bad that even though the team was offered some $100k in Google cloud credits, the management team still decided to move away from using TPUs.
+The TPU situation was so bad that even though the team was offered some $100k in Google cloud credits, the team lead still decided to move away from using TPUs.
 Even the fine-tuning part for question-answering (read: question-in-ms/ms answer in deepSMILES) was done away from TPUs and on an A100 instance on Google Cloud.

 ## It is easy to burn a lot of cash